ThakeeNathees/pocketlang/docs/GettingStarted/LanguageManual.md

 import foo.bar # Import module bar from foo directory import baz # If baz is a directory it'll import baz/_init.pk

-# I'll only search for foo relatievly.
+# It'll only search for foo relatievly.
 import .foo # ./foo.pk or ./foo/_init.pk or ./foo.dll, ...

 # ^ meaning parent directory relative to this script.